Austria: First arrest in Kurz corruption probe — reports | DW | 12.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The detained woman is accused of destroying evidence in a corruption scandal that toppled Chancellor Sebastian Kurz.
+The detained woman is accused of destroying evidence in the corruption scandal that toppled Chancellor Sebastian Kurz.
+He and his allies are suspected of using state money to pay for fake surverys and positive coverage.

-Public prosecutors are investigating the former chancellor and nine other suspects for possible embezzlement, bribery and corruption.
+Public prosecutors are investigating the former chancellor and nine others on suspicion of embezzlement, bribery and corruption.

 Kurz, 35, and his allies are suspected of using state money to pay for fake opinion polls and positive media coverage from 2016, when Kurz was foreign minister and seeking to become leader of the People's Party (ÖVP).

-It's also alleged that payments were made to a tabloid in return for publishing the polls.
+Payments were reportedly made to a tabloid in return for publishing the polls.

 According to prosecutors, the losses to the public purse amount to "at least €300,000 ($347,000)."
-If convicted, those being investigated could face lengthy jail terms.
+If convicted, the people being investigated could face lengthy jail terms.

 Kurz stepped down as chancellor on Saturday following growing pressure from the Greens, the ÖVP's junior coalition partner.
 Close ally and longtime diplomat Alexander Schallenberg was sworn in as his successor on Monday.

-During a debate in parliament over the corruption allegations on Tuesday, Schallenberg defended Kurz and said he would continue to work closely with him.
+During a debate in Parliament about the corruption allegations on Tuesday, Schallenberg defended Kurz and said he would continue to work closely with him.
 At the same time, opposition activists outside the building mocked the new chancellor as Kurz's puppet.

 The opposition Social Democrats (SPÖ) called on Schallenberg to make a clean break with Kurz's conservative allies who are facing allegations of corruption.